EGoverde/Mvvm.Nucleus.Maui/README.md

 [Prism](https://prismlibrary.com/docs/maui/index.html) is a popular library offering the same (and quite a few more) features as this library.
 Nucleus MVVM aims to be a simpler alternative, only adding quality-of-life MVVM features as a layer on top of [MAUI](https://github.com/dotnet/maui).
 This should result in an easy to maintain library able to use the latest MAUI features.

 Some compatibility classes have been included to simplify migration for projects limited to simple navigation and MVVM functionality.
 Nucleus MVVM is a much simpler library however, so when using more advanced Prism features this might require significant rework.
+This functionality has been added to the *Mvvm.Nucleus.Maui.Compatibility* namespace.

 Included are:

 - Interfaces for similar ViewModels events (e.a. `IPageLifecycleAware`) are mostly kept identical to Prism.
-- BindableBase class has been created to add some missing functions to `ObservableObject`.
+- `BindableBase` class has been created to add some missing functions to `ObservableObject`.
-- NavigationParameters class has been added as a named `IDictionary<string, object>`.
+- `NavigationParameters` class has been added as a named `IDictionary<string, object>`.
+- `IsBackNavigation` and `GetNavigationMode` extensions (see below for more details).

-Note that the `NavigationParameter` compatibility class (and Prism implementation) differs from IDictionary in that it returns null when accessing a non-existing key (e.a. navigationParameters["nonKey"]).
+The `NavigationParameters` compatibility class differs from IDictionary in that it returns null when accessing a non-existing key (e.a. navigationParameters["nonKey"]).
+This is how it works in Prism.
+You are recommended to use an IDictionary for passing data, but can use this class if you did not check if keys exist in your recieving ViewModels.
 See [Passing data](#passing-data).

+Also note that the compatibility `NavigationMode` and `IsBackNavigation` and `GetNavigationMode` methods do not translate well to advanced shell navigation, such as switching tabs or navigating multiple levels at once.
+It is recommended to use `IInitializable(Async)` for handling a return to a Page or ViewModel, or using `GetShellNavigationSource` for advanced cases.

 Contrary to Prism, dependency injection in Nucleus uses the default Microsoft implementation, which means that apart from registering Views/ViewModels, any other registration should be done through the usual `Services.AddSingleton<>` and similar.